79 COLLEGE AVE WELCOME HOME

 Picture

-The University of Maine Cadet Band was called into service from 1916-1917 with the 2nd Maine Infantry.
-The University of Maine Band served on the Mexican border to protect the southern U.S. border from Mexican raids.
+The University of Maine Cadet Band was called into service from 1916-1917 with the 2nd Maine Infantry, and they were one of the only college bands to be called into military service during World War I. First, however, the University of Maine Band served on the Mexican border to protect the southern U.S. border from Mexican raids led by Pancho Villa.
 The band was to boost the morale of the National Guard units and the United States Army by having concerts and parades, and the Maine Cadet Band was the only college band to be in the United States Army stationed in Laredo, Texas.

 Picture